PiMaker/pimaker.github.io/_texts/rvc1.md

 ---

 There are two devices on the emulated SoC that can issue interrupts - the CLINT timer and the UART.
 Additionally, software interrupts into both machine and supervisor mode are supported as well.
 All of this is covered under the umbrella term "trap handling", which deals with IRQs and exceptions.
-[Most of this logic](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/trap.h) is borrowed fairly directly from *riscv-rust* again, with the exception being that PLIC and CLINT are handled all at once.[7]
+[Most of this logic](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/trap.h) is borrowed fairly directly from *riscv-rust* again, with the exception being that PLIC and CLINT are handled all at once.[<a href="#ref7" id="ref7b">7</a>]

 The timer's frequency is in sync with the CPU clock, i.e. one clock cycle equals one timer tick.
 That being said, this is not what our [device tree](https://github.com/PiMaker/rvc/blob/17da347/dts.dts) is communicating to Linux.
 The frequency given as `timebase-frequency = <0x1000000>;` ranges in the MHz, obviously way faster than what it actually runs at.
 I'm not entirely certain why that is necessary, but if I set this to a more natural 200 kHz-ish, Linux schedules it's own timer interrupt so frequently as to completely stall the boot process.